 - Royal regiments wore red coats with blue facing.

 - Light infantry had shorter jackets that didn't feature tails in the back.

-You can purchase an authentic British private or sergeant coat made to your measurements and specifications from G. Gedney Godwin, Inc. The wool coat has your choice of linen or wool turnbacks, or the pinned-back sections on the tails.
-It retails for about $510.
+You can purchase an authentic British officer coat from G. Gedney Godwin, Inc. The wool coat has your choice of linen or wool turnbacks, or the pinned-back sections on the tails.
+It retails for about $580.

 Each soldier wore a fitted waistcoat, or vest, beneath his jacket.
 Often, these waistcoats were red, but they could also be other colors depending on the regiment.
 Some also wore white, buff, or dark blue.